eapowertools/qs-admin-playbook/docs/system_planning/review_architecture_scale_plan.md

 3. Are there intra-day reloads running on end-user nodes that are affecting performance, therefore the end-user experience?
 That could warrant offloading them to dedicated schedulers (this is highly encouraged and preferred).

 4. Are there applications that are being considered for "application pinning" to specific engine nodes via load balancing rules?
 Could application optimization bring these applications down in size to avoid that, or are they simply monolithic by nature and need to be pinned?
-Are there enough engine nodes currently to support the segragation of assets while providing resliency (2+ nodes for each), or do more engine nodes need to be added.
+Are there enough engine nodes currently to support the segregation of assets while providing resiliency (2+ nodes for each), or do more engine nodes need to be added?
 Is vertical growth required to support these large applications on less nodes, given the fact that there will be more user caching on less nodes potentially?

 5. Is horizontal growth preferred, or is vertical growth preferred, or is there a business event driving one or the other?
 Is a mix of both possible?
 This will involve discussions with IT to see what is possible.